 With an eclectic range of experience Kristin finds herself hired for a variety of engagements throughout the year.
 As a singer her talents and training varies from classical styles such as opera, oratorio, and art song, to more contemporary genres such as musical theater, pop, blues, and jazz.
-Regardless of repertoire Kristin embraces the voice as a living, breathing instrument, and through that, has had the pleasure of serving as a conduit for the composers she performs.
+Regardless of repertoire Kristin embraces the voice as a living, breathing instrument and celebrates the wide range of sounds it can uniquely produce.